Do the benefits of almonds make it the healthiest nut ever?

 Almonds may be good for blood sugar regulation thanks to their healthy fiber content.

-If you’re experiencing constipation on a low carb or ketogenic diet, you may need to add more fiber to your menu — and more water.
+If you’re experiencing constipation or diarrhea on a low-carb or ketogenic diet, you likely need to add more fiber to your menu — and more water.

-Extra insoluble and soluble fiber will prevent constipation and ensure smooth digestion and elimination[*].
+Extra insoluble and soluble fiber will prevent constipation and diarrhea and ensure smooth digestion and elimination[*].

-Since almonds have 3g of fiber per serving, they can help bulk up your stools and push the process along[*].
+Since almonds have 3g of fiber per serving, they can help bulk up your stools and move the process along[*].

 The fiber in almonds will also feed the healthy bacteria in your gut to help you achieve better gut flora balance.